WilsonLimSet/QuickPods/content/20240223-reedhastings-stanfordgraduateschoolofbusiness.md

 While acknowledging the challenges of a constantly evolving media landscape, Hastings remains optimistic about the future.
 His unwavering commitment to progress, both in the world of entertainment and through his philanthropic work, offers a powerful example of leadership driven by a vision for a better tomorrow.

 ---

 <a href="https://youtube.com/watch?v=u17n3UaH82k" target="_blank">Watch the podcast here!</a>

 ---

-**Read another blog about [How to scrappily hire for, measure, and unlock growth | Crystal Widjaja, Gojek and Kumu](./20220731-crystalwidjaja-lennyspodcast.md)**
+**Read another blog about [Jamie Dimon on the Economy, U.S.-China, Overseas Wars and More: Full Interview | WSJ](./20240429-jamiedimon-thewallstreetjournal)**